codexstanford/LawScript/README.md

 # LawScript

-A generic language to describe any for of law, legal document, regulation or contract in a computational form!
+A generic language to describe any for of law, legal document, regulation or contract in a computable form!